OpenScienceRadio/Open-Science-Radio-Zenodo-Uploader/README.md

 └── OSR028-unseminars-mit-aidan-budd.opus
 ```

-You can edit the meta data file manually if needed.
+You can edit the meta data file manually if needed or upload the
+episode without any changes to Zenodo.

 WORK IN PROGRESS: Step 2 - Zenodo submission: